Refunds, Exchanges, Returns, and Warranties

 Did you ever buy a product that didn’t work, was defective, or that somehow just didn’t live up to your expectations or the seller’s promise?

-New Brunswick’s Consumer Product Warranty and Liability Act (CPWALA) allows you to seek compensation when a product does not meet reasonable expectations.
+New Brunswick’s Consumer Product Warranty and Liability Act (CPWALA) allows you to seek a remedy when a product does not meet reasonable expectations.

 Everyone who buys new or used consumer product (defined as any good intended for personal, family, or household use) from a New Brunswick seller or distributor is protected under the Act.

 When you buy a product from a seller, you can assume that:

 - they have the right to sell the product and you can own the product without a third party making a claim on it, unless you knew about the claim before the contract was made

 - the product you buy will comply with health, safety, and quality standards

 - the product is fit for its normal use or purpose, taking into account the seller’s description

 - the product is fit for any special use or purpose that you make known to the seller before you buy

 - the product is new and unused, unless the seller states that it is used